Latest Update: read the Coroner's Report here.

 Illnesses and death linked to raw milk?
 In December 2014 Victoria’s Chief Health Officer made public statements linking raw milk consumption to five cases of gastroenteritis in children over the six months from May to October.
 One of the children died.
 A causal link between these illnesses and raw milk was implied, and amplified by the media.
 The Australian Raw Milk Movement notes the lack of evidence of any clusters of illness.
 The Coroner is yet to report.

 The Australia Raw Milk Movement advocates for a regulated, certified raw milk industry like those seen in countries like New Zealand, many USA states, England and Wales.
-The Australian government and its states so far refuse to create legislation for a regulated raw cow's milk industry and the 'bath milk' and black market continues.
-Only two countries have a blanket ban on raw cow's milk sales: Australia and Canada.
-Scotland prohibit the production of raw milk for human consumption too but the Scottish buy raw milk for human consumption from England.
+The Australian government and its states refuse to create legislation for a regulated raw cow's milk industry and the 'bath milk' and black market continues.
+Only three countries have a blanket ban on raw cow's milk sales: Australia, Scotland and Canada.

 The rest of this blogpost contains some of the news articles by the media, coverage by alternative media and more sources of information.